 Jeff is a board and faculty member of Glasser Australia.
 He has supported international companies, school systems and government agencies in developing best practice lead management to create high quality outputs through cultural.
 Jeff continues this work via Choice Practice Institute.

-I’m Deb, the author of this site and I also has a background in education, business and writing.
-I’ve used Choice Theory to manage my own mental health challenges and I’m passionate about offering others the same opportunity by bringing Jeff’s work to a world wide audience via our online learning portal.
+I’m Deb, the author of this site and I also have a background in education, community services, writing and of course Choice Theory.
+I’ve used Choice Theory to manage my own mental health challenges and I’m passionate about offering others the same opportunity.

 Choice Theory was developed by Dr William Glasser in the latter part of the twentieth century but unless you have studied psychology or teaching you may never heard of it.
 Yet Choice theory is just as applicable today as it was last century.
 In fact, many of the claims made by Glasser decades ago are now accepted as mainstream in personal and professional development.